-To ask the Minister for Transport; Tourism and Sport his views on the ongoing crisis at a company (details supplied); and if he will make a statement on the matter.
-(Details Supplied) Ryanair
+To ask the Minister for Education and Skills the steps he is taking to address the capacity issue at a school (details supplied); and if he will make a statement on the matter.

 I wish to advise the Deputy that a project for the school in question is included on my Department’s 6 Year Construction Programme.
 Officials from my Department have been in contact with the Patron of the school in order to progress the project.